ankitects/faqs/src/customizing-mathjax.md

 # Customizing MathJax

-Anki's bundled MathJax support is loaded before your card content, so if you wish to customize MathJax, you will need to do so in the following way in your card template:
+Anki's bundled MathJax support is loaded before your card content, so if you wish to customize MathJax, you will need to do so in a specific way.

+For recent Anki versions, please see [this post](https://forums.ankiweb.net/t/configure-mathjax-macros-on-macos/6535/2).

+For older Anki versions:

 ```html
 <script>